Does Call Center Outsourcing Harm Customer Service Quality?

 Through artificial intelligence (AI), you can reduce call center burnout by automating tasks.
 Let’s see how:

-Your call center agents often handle the same basic tasks over and over, like:
+Your outsourced call center solutions agents often handle the same basic tasks over and over, like:

 This kind of work often feels tedious and frustrating.
 By using automation tools, you can let software take care of these repetitive tasks.
 This reduces call center burnout and allows your agents to focus on meaningful work, like providing personalised support.